 Let's talk about how to keep living your life when you have depression.
 Normally I write about anxiety on the blog, but today I want to dive a little bit deeper into depression.

 Ah, depression.
-The thing most people have and yet nobody wants to talk about.
+The thing so many people have and yet nobody wants to talk about.

 It’s like some sort of voodoo.
 Where we all feel like something is wrong with us if we do have it and none of us want to admit we might have it.

 I’m just going to lay it out there: depression sucks, but it’s not the worst thing in the world to have it.

 How to Keep Living Your Life When you Have Depression

 It doesn’t mean anything is wrong with you if you struggle with it.
 Having depression just makes you human, seriously.
 There are many people out there who have depression and are able to live amazing lives.

 This is so you know there's no reason to feel ashamed if you do struggle with it.

 I personally have learned that through a lot of trial and error.
 Depression wiggled its way into my life a few years ago and has stayed a very active visitor ever since.

 Some days it’s not so bad and I actually feel pretty good.
 But when depression hits, it hits hard.